-A "looked after child" is a child who is: (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in s.22(1) of the Children Act 1989) at the time of making an application to a school.
+A "looked after child" is a child who is: (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in s.22(1) of the childrens Act 1989) at the time of making an application to a school.

-A "previously looked after child" is a child who: (a) ceased to be looked after because they were adopted (this includes children who were adopted under the Adoption Act 1976 [see s.12 adoption orders] and children who were adopted under the Adoption and Children's Act 2002 [see s.46 adoption orders], or (b) became subject to a child arrangements order (under the terms of the Children Act 1989 s.8, as amended by s.12 of the Children and Families Act 2014 - an order settling the arrangements to be made as to the person with whom the child is to live), or (c) became subject to a special guardianship order (see S.14A of the Children Act 1989 - an order appointing one or more individuals to be a child's special guardian [or special guardians]).
+A "previously looked after child" is a child who: (a) ceased to be looked after because they were adopted (this includes children who were adopted under the Adoption Act 1976 [see s.12 adoption orders] and children who were adopted under the Adoption and Children's Act 2002 [see s.46 adoption orders], or (b) became subject to a child arrangements order (under the terms of the Children's Act 1989 s.8, as amended by s.12 of the Children's and Families Act 2014 - an order settling the arrangements to be made as to the person with whom the girl is to live), or (c) became subject to a special guardianship order (see S.14A of the Children's Act 1989 - an order appointing one or more individuals to be a child's special guardian [or special guardians]).

-Note 2 - Definition of Catholic:

-A child baptised in the Catholic Church (evidenced by a baptismal certificate, signed by the parish priest).
+Note 2 - Definition of Catholic: A child baptised in the Catholic Church (evidenced by a baptismal certificate or a completed SIF with the parish stamp and priest's signature).

-Note 3 - Evidence of being a member of another faith is provided through the SIF, signed by the relevant designated faith leader.
+Note 3 - Other faith evidence is provided through a dedication certificate or a completed SIF signed by the relevant faith leader.